-Next head to Katz’s Deli to sample is a New York icon.
+Katz’s Deli is a New York icon.
 The pastrami-on-rye sandwiches (almost $20 for a sandwich) are pricey but I ordered a half and got a bowl of Matzo ball soup.
 This location is as original as it gets, with locals dining alongside the travelers.

-TravelingMom Tip: Since the sandwiches are so big, split between kids.
+TravelingMom Tip: Since the sandwiches are so big, split one between the kids.

-After dinner, time for dessert so walk south to Little Italy.
-Or hail a cab along Houston St.
+After dinner, walk south to Little Italy for dessert.
+Or hail a cab along Houston Street.